Pendulum clock: History

 These early clocks, due to their verge escapements, had wide pendulum swings of 80–100°.
 In his 1673 analysis of pendulums, Horologium Oscillatorium, Huygens showed that wide swings made the pendulum inaccurate, causing its period, and thus the rate of the clock, to vary with unavoidable variations in the driving force provided by the movement.
 Clockmakers' realization that only pendulums with small swings of a few degrees are isochronous motivated the invention of the anchor escapement by Robert Hooke around 1658, which reduced the pendulum's swing to 4–6°.
 The anchor became the standard escapement used in pendulum clocks.
 In addition to increased accuracy, the anchor's narrow pendulum swing allowed the clock's case to accommodate longer, slower pendulums, which needed less power and caused less wear on the movement.
 The seconds pendulum (also called the Royal pendulum), 0.994 m long, in which the time period is two seconds, became widely used in quality clocks.
-The long narrow clocks built around these pendulums, first made by William Clement around 1680, who also claimed invention of the anchor escapement, became known as grandfather clocks.
+The long narrow freestanding clocks built around these pendulums, first made by William Clement around 1680, who also claimed invention of the anchor escapement, became known as grandfather clocks.
 The increased accuracy resulting from these developments caused the minute hand, previously rare, to be added to clock faces beginning around 1690.

 The 18th and 19th century wave of horological innovation that followed the invention of the pendulum brought many improvements to pendulum clocks.
 The deadbeat escapement invented in 1675 by Richard Towneley and popularized by George Graham around 1715 in his precision "regulator" clocks gradually replaced the anchor escapement and is now used in most modern pendulum clocks.
 Observation that pendulum clocks slowed down in summer brought the realization that thermal expansion and contraction of the pendulum rod with changes in temperature was a source of error.
 This was solved by the invention of temperature-compensated pendulums; the mercury pendulum by Graham in 1721 and the gridiron pendulum by John Harrison in 1726.
 With these improvements, by the mid-18th century precision pendulum clocks achieved accuracies of a few seconds per week.